nikola1708/nikola1708/README.md

-## Hi there 👋
+## Hi there

-Thanks for visiting my account.
-If you're looking for junior developer with hands-on frontend experience, I might be perfect candidate for you!
+Thanks for visiting my profile!
+If you're looking for a junior developer with hands-on frontend experience and eager to grow and learn — I might be the perfect candidate for you.

-Here's some information about me:
+### Here's a bit about me:

-💻 I'm a Computer Science student passionate about Frontend Development, Cybersecurity, and UI/UX design. and love combining design and code to build clean, user-friendly interfaces.
+💻 I'm a Computer Science student passionate about **Frontend Development**, **Cybersecurity**, and **UI/UX design**.
+I love combining design and code to build responsive and accessible web interfaces.

-🚀 Currently learning React, TypeScript, and exploring cybersecurity fundamentals.
+🚀 Currently learning **React**, **TypeScript**, and exploring **cybersecurity fundamentals**.

-🌱 I enjoy building small web projects and sharing my learning journey on GitHub.
+🌱 I enjoy building small web projects and documenting my learning journey here on GitHub.

-🔭 Tools I Use: Git, Vscode, Figma, Kali Linux (currently learning as I explore cybersecurity).
+🔒 I'm also working on a private React + TypeScript project.
+While the code is private, I’d be happy to discuss the project in detail during an interview.

+🛠️ Tools I use: **Git**, **VS Code**, **Figma**, **Kali Linux** (currently learning for fun)

-⚡ Fun fact: I like playing chess ><
+♟️ Fun fact: I like playing [chess](https://www.chess.com/member/mollycwann) for fun><
+##

 📫 I’d love to connect!
-Feel free to reach me at: marianvangelina@gmail.com
+Feel free to reach me at: [marianvangelina@gmail.com](mailto:marianvangelina@gmail.com)